DaniyalSalakhov/JavaLab2021/README.md

-Task 2 for summer practice for JavaLab2021
+Summer practice for JavaLab2021,
+Task 2.